lydonator/WLED_Protocol_Shim_ESP32C6/README.md

 ## The Solution

-This project implements a **minimal WLED protocol shim** as a single C++ header file (`wled_udp.h`) that you include in your ESPHome configuration.
+This project implements a **multi-protocol LED shim** as a single C++ header file (`wled_udp.h`) that you include in your ESPHome configuration.

-It does three things:
+It runs four things simultaneously:

-1. **Serves a fake WLED `/json` HTTP endpoint on port 80** — just enough JSON to convince HyperHDR that it's talking to a real WLED device and pass the LED count handshake.
+1. **Serves a fake WLED `/json` HTTP endpoint on port 80** — just enough JSON to convince HyperHDR (and other WLED-aware software) that it's talking to a real WLED device and pass the LED count handshake.
-2. **Listens for WLED realtime UDP packets on port 21324** — handles the three main realtime protocols (WARLS, DRGB, DNRGB).
+2. **Listens for WLED realtime UDP packets on port 21324** — handles WARLS, DRGB, and DNRGB protocols used by HyperHDR.
+3. **Listens for DDP packets on port 4048** — handles the Distributed Display Protocol used by Hyperion.ng and other software.
-3. **Stores received colour data in a shared buffer** — which your ESPHome `addressable_lambda` light effect reads every 33ms (~30fps) and writes to the physical LED strip via `esp32_rmt_led_strip`.
+4. **Stores received colour data in a shared buffer** — which your ESPHome `addressable_lambda` light effect reads every 33ms (~30fps) and writes to the physical LED strip via `esp32_rmt_led_strip`.

-The result: HyperHDR thinks it's talking to WLED.
-Your LEDs do exactly what HyperHDR tells them to.
-Your ESP32-C6 stays in ESPHome where you can manage it alongside the rest of your home automation.
+Both WLED UDP and DDP write into the same shared buffer, so whichever software is active just works — no configuration changes needed to switch between them.

 ---